Buyer persona. Marketing persona. Customer avatar. Target market.

 - Speaking of story: Write one about your customer avatar.
 Imagine you are your avatar and are journaling about the discovery of your product or service.
 What were they thinking before they bought your product?
 How were they feeling?
 Why were they feeling that way?
 What were they looking for?
 What were they hoping to solve or accomplish?
 How did they find you or hear about you?
 How did they feel once they purchased your product or service?

 At the most basic level, developing a customer avatar will help you become more effective in your messaging and cut through the noise in today's marketing landscape.
-Using it in combination with a solid lifecycle marketing strategy is a surefire way to explode your business growth.
+Using it in combination with a solid lifecycle automation strategy is a surefire way to explode your business growth.
 Here are a few things to keep in mind as you begin creating your client avatar:

 - Create a negative avatar first to gain clarity about who you don't want to serve as a customer and who isn't a good fit.